 Why Computer Science?

-You're probably aware that this is a great time to enter the computing field, but you might not be aware just how bright the future is for computing.
-This bright outlook for computing has been confirmed by the U.S. Department of Labor's Bureau of Labor Statistics.
-In the 10-year period from 2004-2014, a staggering 71% of the new jobs in science and engineering were in computing.
-Even considering new jobs plus net replacements (e.g., filling retirements), 59% of the new jobs are in computing.
-An article in CNNMoney in 2013 even listed "Software Developer" as one of the best jobs in America.
+You're probably aware that this is a great time to enter the computing field, but you might not be aware just how bright the future is for computer science graduates.
+According to projections from the U.S. Department of Labor's Bureau of Labor Statistics, in the 10-year period from 2016-2026, a staggering 60% of the new jobs in science, technology, engineering, and math, will be in computing.
+Even considering new jobs plus net replacements (e.g., filling retirements), 49% of the jobs openings will be in computing.

 Here at Kent State, we are proud of our modern CS curriculum that aligns with current national guidelines from the two major computing professional associations (the Computing Curriculum from the ACM and IEEE-CS).
 We offer six different degree programs for students interested in pursuing a career in computer science:

 - A Bachelor of Arts degree program intended to allow students flexibility in combining computer science with other interests.
 Students in this program are free to select their minor from any subject and potentially utilize the B.A. degree program for double major.

 - A Bachelor of Science degree program that meets the needs of both the student wishing to pursue a career immediately upon graduation and those students planning for graduate studies in computer science.
 The curriculum is aligned with the most recent ACM/IEEE-CS curriculum guidelines and as such offers a good balance of practical skills and underlying knowledge necessary for adapting to the ever and often changing needs of technology.

 - A combined Baccalaureate and Masters degree program which is a fast-track to graduate education.
 It is designed primarily as an option for advanced students in our Baccalaureate program.